 40. Go on a virtual museum tour.
 So many cultural institutes like the Louvre, Guggenheim and British Museum are opening the digital doors to their collections.
 Admire the world’s greatest treasures from the comfort of your own bed – and the best thing: no waiting in lines!

 41. Take an online course.
-Those boring rest days are a perfect opportunity to learn how to draw better or master your photography skills.
+Those boring rest days are a perfect opportunity to learn how to draw better or master your home improvement skills.
 The worldwide web is filled with resources to learn new skills, so check out educational materials that match your interests.

 “Life isn’t about waiting for the storm to pass; it’s about learning to dance in the rain.” – Vivian Green